apnadkarni/tcl-cffi/BUILD.md

 Note if the `--prefix` option is not supplied, the build will install in the system library directories.

+As described for the `libffi` build, you may also need to install the `libtommath-dev` package.

 To build the `cffi` package, the `--with-dyncall` option must be specified along with `CPPFLAGS` and `LDFLAGS` specifying the include and library